 That being said, the legal reasons a landlord can evict a tenant are perhaps broader than you might think.
 Below we’ll take a closer look at the eviction process and some of the reasons that a landlord can evict you.

 While it’s good to know that there’s some protection against unscrupulous landlords who might be wondering: “Can you evict someone for no reason?”
 That doesn’t mean you shouldn’t be aware of the reasons for eviction and how the general process works (though it varies from state to state).
 In general:

 - Your lease will be terminated with proper notice, as set out by your state — this could be anywhere from 7 days to 30.

-- There will be a hearing, in which both you and your landlord will state your claims.
-If a judge finds that there is no legal backing for an eviction, the case will be closed in your favor and the process will end here.
-Otherwise, a formal date will be set under which you much vacate the property by, and the sheriff will be notified.
+- There will be a hearing in which both you and your landlord will state your claims.
+If a judge finds that there is no legal backing for an eviction, the case will be closed in your favor, and the process will end here.
+Otherwise, a formal date will be set under which you must vacate the property, and the sheriff will be notified.
 Usually, the locks are changed on the set eviction day.

-If you are undergoing the eviction process or think that you may be evicted soon, contact us to learn more about our services and how we can assist you.
+If you are undergoing the eviction process or think that you may be evicted soon, contact us to learn more about Bennett Movers and how we can assist you.